 TGah Editor: Change the two paragraphs below as follows (#5373):

-The Idle Indication field is 1 bit and is set to 0 if the value of the Duration field sets the NAV as described in 8.2.5 (Duration/ID field (QoS STA)).
+The Idle Indication field is 1 bit and is set to 0 if the value of the Duration field sets the NAV as described in 9.3.2.15 (Response Indication procedure).
 Otherwise, it is set to 1 if the value of the Duration field indicates an idle period.

-If the Idle Indication field is 0 the Duration field is set as described in 8.2.5.7 (Setting for control response frames), where the value is expressed in units of 1 microsecond.
+If the Idle Indication field is 0 the Duration field is set as described in 9.3.2.15 (Response Indication procedure), where the value is expressed in units of 1 microsecond.